 We love making painted rocks!
 If you follow this blog, you likely already know that.
 Especially if you’ve seen our ladybug painted rocks and our painted rock garden markers.
-While we certainly have several of our own rock painting ideas, we’ve collected a even more to give to a big selection to choose from!
+While we certainly have several of our own rock painting ideas, we’ve collected even more to give to a big selection to choose from!

 Painted Rock Ideas